-Genetic Check-up involves examining your DNA, the chemical database that carries instructions for your body's functions.
-Genetic testing can reveal changes or alterations in your genes that may cause illness or disease.
+A genetic check-up involves examining a person's DNA, which is the chemical database which holds the instruction book for their bodily functions.
+Genetic tests can identify changes or alterations in a person's genes which might cause illness or disease.

-Although genetic testing can provide important information for diagnosing, treating and preventing illness, there are limitations.
-For example, if you're a healthy person, a positive result from genetic testing doesn't always mean you will develop a disease.
-On the other hand, in some situations, a negative result doesn't guarantee that you won't have a certain disorder.
+Although genetic testing can provide important information for diagnosing, treating and preventing illnesses, there are some limitations.
+For example, if you're a healthy person, a positive result from genetic testing doesn't always mean that they'll develop an illness as a result.
+On the other hand, in some cases a negative result does not guarantee that the person won't develop a certain disorder.

 Talking to your doctor or a genetic counselor about what you will do with the results is an important step in the process of genetic testing.